taed2-2425q1-gced-upc/TAED2_Mates/docs/Dataset_card.md

 ### Curation Rationale

+The dataset was likely created to support accurate breed identification for animal welfare, research, educational purposes, commercial applications, and to improve breed-specific understanding in both scientific and public contexts.

 ### Source Data

+The source data are images of different breed dogs in diverse contexts and situations, which allows a more wide representation of the animal.

 #### Initial Data Collection and Normalization

 #### Who are the source language producers?

+This dataset has been built using images and annotation from ImageNet for the task of fine-grained image categorization.

+[ImageNet](https://www.image-net.org/index.php) is an image database organized according to the [WordNet](https://wordnet.princeton.edu/) hierarchy (currently only the nouns), in which each node of the hierarchy is depicted by hundreds and thousands of images.
+The project, developed by Princeton, has been instrumental in advancing computer vision and deep learning research.
+More than 14 million images have been hand-annotated by the project to indicate what objects are pictured and in at least one million of the images, bounding boxes are also provided.
+The data is available for free to researchers for non-commercial use.

 ### Annotations